Sharp local well-posedness for quasilinear wave equations with spherical symmetry: Introduction

 Comparing with the semilinear problem, we expect naturally that there should be improved well-posed theory, when the problem and the initial data are spherically symmetric.
 Actually, in \cite{HWY1}, together with Hidano and Yokoyama, we proved that the $3$-dimensional problem

-is well-posed for small radial data in $\Hs{2}$, with almost global existence of solutions, up to $\exp(c/ \|(\nabla u_0, u_1)\|_{H^1})$.
+is well-posed for small radial data in $\Hs{2}\times \Hs{1}$, with almost global existence of solutions, up to $\exp(c/ \|(\nabla u_0, u_1)\|_{H^1})$ (see also Zhou-Lei \cite{ZhouLei08} for previous work on global existence with $a=b=0$, for compactly supported $\Hs{2}\times \Hs{1}$ data).
 On the other hand, when $n=2$, the improved local well-posed result for $H^s_{\mathrm{rad}}$ with $s>3/2$ was suggested in Fang-Wang \cite{FWQLW}.
-In addition, as we have mentioned, when $n=2, 3$, the long time well-posedness with small radial data in $\Hs{s}$ with $s>3/2$ is known from Hidano-Jiang-Lee-Wang \cite{HJLW20}.
+In addition, as we have mentioned, when $n=2, 3$, the long time well-posedness with small radial data in $\Hs{s}$ with $s>3/2$ is known from Hidano-Jiang-Lee-Wang \cite{HJLW20p}.